EricBrianAnil/htneProject/README.md

 # Treasure Hunt - An ML/AR based game for kids  |  HTNE Project
 A flutter based educational treasure hunt game for kids that uses ML to enforce the players to detect objets from their real life surroundings based on the provided riddles.
+[Watch a demo for the app here.](https://youtu.be/WS25rjKLdLg)

 ![](1.gif)